MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Monitoring-the-Health-of-the-Management-Group.md

 **Agent Health State** displays a graph of health states for all agents over the past 7 days.

 > [!NOTE]
-> The screenshot for **Agent Health State** displays 9 hour’s worth of data.
-As additional data is collected, the scale will compress to show a maximum of 7 day’s worth of data.
+> The screenshot for **Agent Health State** displays 9 hour's worth of data.
+As additional data is collected, the scale will compress to show a maximum of 7 day's worth of data.

-The graph captures all possible agent states, including “unavailable”, or “gray”, agents.
+The graph captures all possible agent states, including "unavailable", or "gray", agents.
 It is possible to unselect health states, if you only want to focus on certain health states.

 ## Agent Configuration
 ![Agents pending approval or installation failed](../../om/manage/media/OM12MgtGpHealth_AgentConfig.gif "OM12MgtGpHealth_AgentConfig")